Data Privacy Statement (As of June 2018)

 b) Access Protocols

 The use of the platform and the advertising delivery are statistically analysed.
 For this purpose and in order to prevent abuse of the Platform, the Operator creates an access protocol.
 The number of accesses to the Platform and the retrieval of stored advertising are stored in the protocol.
 This includes data that is transmitted when establishing a connection between your browser and the Platform.
-In other words, this includes your IP address, the time of your access or retrieval, the ID in a Platform cookie or the mobile identifier, which address (URL) was accessed, whether the access was successful and the size of the data transferred by the Platform.
+In other words, this includes your IP address, the time of your access or retrieval, which address (URL) was accessed, whether the access was successful and the size of the data transferred by the Platform.
 Insofar as your browser transmits the corresponding data, the previous address (referrer) as well as information about the used operating system and browser (e.g. saved version) is also stored.
 You may prevent the transfer of this data by adjusting the settings of your browser, however.
+The protocols serve to prevent abuse and are deleted as soon as they are no longer required.
+By default, the log data is deleted after 24 hours.
+In addition, transaction logs are maintained elsewhere.
+These contain the ID from a cookie of the platform and the anonymized IP address which was shortened by the last quarter (octet).
 The protocols are also statistically analysed for customers that use the Platform for advertising delivery.
 The analysis shows which advertising was delivered and when and to which web page or which app.
 This means that the logged data is visible only to a limited extent.
 In particular, the last octet of the IP address are redacted.
 Such an analysis therefore does not allow the identification of your person.
-To prevent abuse, the protocols are encrypted and stored separately from the statistics.
-The protocols are decrypted and merged with other data only in definite cases of suspected abuse.
+The protocols are merged with other data only in definite cases of suspected abuse.
 In such cases the Executive Board and the Data Protection Officer of the Operator, and possibly the affected customer, are consulted.
 The logs will be deleted as soon as they are no longer necessary to prevent abuse.
 At the latest, they are deleted three months after the end of the calendar month in which the data was logged.

 c) Social Networks